 Long before people starting vacationing at Kineo, the mountain served as a source of ryolite—an igneous rock that can be flaked into sharp edges to make tools and weapons—for the native Abenaki people, who traded the material with other tribes throughout New England and beyond.
 The mountain itself, said to resemble a reclining moose in profile, was considered sacred.

 While most Kineo visitors take the water shuttle, recreational boaters can tie up at the ferry dock at no charge while they hike the mountain or play a round at the nine-hole Mount Kineo Golf Course.
-The course features a pro shop, bathrooms, and small café that sells sandwiches, snacks, and drinks.
+The course features a pro shop, bathrooms, and small café that sells sandwiches, snacks, and drinks to the general public.

 Note that it is not advisable to kayak or canoe to Kineo, as the route takes you across open water, which can become very rough and dangerous if strong winds arise.